Special Weather Statement issued for Yuma County by NWS - News Break

 Special Weather Statement issued for Yuma County by NWS

-Effective: 2021-07-08 13:50:00 MDT Expires: 2021-07-08 19:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
+Effective: 2021-07-08 13:50:00 MDT Expires: 2021-07-08 18:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Yuma County SIGNIFICANT WEATHER ADVISORY FOR SOUTHWESTERN YUMA COUNTY UNTIL 715 PM MDT At 647 PM MDT, Doppler radar was tracking a strong thunderstorm 15 miles northeast of Cope, or 18 miles south of Yuma, moving southeast at 35 mph.
-Half inch hail and wind gusts of 50 to 55 mph will be possible with this storm.
-Locations impacted include Joes, Abarr and Kirk.alerts.weather.gov
+This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Yuma County SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN YUMA AND NORTHWESTERN DUNDY COUNTIES UNTIL 645 PM MDT At 608 PM MDT, trained weather spotters reported a strong thunderstorm 8 miles southeast of Holyoke, moving southeast at 35 mph.
+Half inch hail and wind gusts of 54 mph have been reported in Holyoke.
+Locations impacted include Alvin and Wauneta.
+This includes Highway 385 between mile markers 256 and 269.alerts.weather.gov

 Comments / 0